 Different ages, but all had the same looks to them.

 "Doctor Sancho Faramundo Alejandro Sanchez-Hernandez, at your service," he smiled.
-"And a pleasure to meet you, Doctor Samuel Beckett."
+"It's a pleasure to meet you, Doctor Samuel Beckett."

 "Leaping body and aura," Doctor Sanchez nodded.
 "You unintentionally almost did it, Doctor Beckett, but you were attempting something far more elementary.
 Your body and aura sundered, and your retrieval program was incomplete, since you were not aiming for full-body acceleration.
 Perhaps with a couple more years, you would have discovered the exact same thing I did.
 If this works, perhaps you'll change my timeline, return home, and get a chance to perfect the program.
 I don't mind if my past is changed, so long as it means that you get to go back home to those who love you.
 With any luck, we'll work together on something greater.
 That's my prayer."

 "Into Theodore Nyt," Sancho Sanchez corrected.
 "See, in my time, you died on this Leap and never made it home.
-I've been struggling to correct that, but three times now, although I fixed the error, something else happened, and you still died.
+I've been struggling to correct that, but three times now, although I stopped your death, something else happened, and you still died.
 My colleagues said that maybe God wanted you to die, but I refused to believe that, because every time I traveled back, my goal worked.
-You survived.
+You survived yet once again.
 Be it freeing you from a Mafia torture house, or healing your gunshot wounds, I succeeded.
 But this time, you were captured right on the verge of success.
 I'm not taking any more chances," he said adamantly.
 "Like what you did, I'm throwing myself into the fray, just to prove my theory.
 Using your calculations and the 'caca' mistake that spurred my research, I can Leap into you—body only, not the aura—and you'll either Leap home, with all luck, or continue Leaping, hopefully without any more trouble.
 Otherwise," Sancho laughed, "I may spend my whole life chasing you down and correcting your mistakes, one Leap at a time."

 "Why?
 Because I admire you, Doctor Beckett," he answered as if it was obvious.
 "Maybe I can't play God and get you home all on my own—there's a theory that only you can bring yourself home—but my goal was merely to give you better odds, a chance of survival, so that you can decide for yourself what your fate should be."
 He looked up at nothing.
 "All right, Triggy, let's do this!"
 Sancho dipped his head in respect.
 "Until we meet again, Dr. Beckett."